Best 3D Pens in 2025: Top Picks for Kids & Creators, Safety Tips, and Buying Guide

 Pros

-- Stepless speed control; wide temp range
+- Stepless speed control

 - USB power portability

-- Accepts common 1.75mm filaments
+- Accepts common 1.75 mm filaments

 Cons

-- Audible motor whine at higher speeds
+- Audible motor whine at max speed

 Kid-Safe Picks (Low-Temp PCL)